GeorgeStefanChira/SolarPowerBrampton/README.md

 *This script reads all the data from the INA219 modules and sends it to a database.* That's the short description.
 Here is the long one:

-The code connects to the database and then it starts taking measurements and sending them.
-At the end, it waits for all the extra time needed and repeats the last two steps.
-This is done in main.py.
+This code allows you to interface with an InfluxDB database.
+This database can be hosted locally on your device or on the cloud.
+Whichever method you use, simply mark it into the configuration file.
+The data measured is given by voltage sensors (the INA219 modules) in the Solar Model and CPU, RAM and network usage in the Raspberry Pi.
+The code should give no errors unless they impede critical functionality.
+Additionally, all errors light up the on board LED.

-There is only one class that takes measurements, located in tools.py called <code>read_data</code>.
+There is only one class that takes measurements, located in [tools.py](/tools.py) called <code>read_data</code>.
 Different measurements have different functions in that class.
 Each function returns a value or a set of values if more than one measurement is taken. **NOTE**: Energy/Electricity values are taken 10 times in a ~1 second period and averaged.
 Other measurements are only taken once.

 Logging these measurements into a database is done with [InfluxDB](https://www.influxdata.com/) API.
 There are two options:
-1. local_solution.py - to log data in a locally hosted InfluxDB database
+1. [local_solution.py](/local_solution.py) - to log data in a locally hosted InfluxDB database
-2. cloud_solution.py - to log data using InfluxDB Cloud.
+2. [cloud_solution.py](/cloud_solution.py) - to log data using InfluxDB Cloud.

-autostart.py is a file that is run at startup.
+[autostart.py](/autostart.py) is a file that is run at startup.
 It makes sure that everything works as it should and updates the code if needed

-All errors are handled by the rpi_errors.py file.
+All errors are handled by the [rpi_errors.py](/rpi_errors.py) file.
 There are different levels of errors because this code has to be operational even if someone who is not familiar with programming is using it.
 The following errors are used throughout the code:
   * Critical: only used when the code cannot function at all without solving this error, and it requires debugging.
   * Connection: when internet connection is broken (maybe someone forgot to change to start a hotspot/ the SIM module is disconnected)
   * Sending: it failed to log a point to the database.
 Blinks the LED twice to alert the user.